 Guelph Castle

-Duke's Castle in Hann Münden - residence and administrative seat of the Guelphs
+Guelph Castle Hann.
+Münden - residence and administrative seat of the Guelphs

-The Guelph Castle in Hann Münden was completed in 1501 by Duke Erich I of Lüneburg-Braunschweig as a Gothic building and from then on served as the residence and administrative seat of the Guelphs.
-Duchess Elisabeth of Brunswick-Calenberg-Göttingen spent a large part of her life in the Guelph castle in Münden.
-In 1560 it was almost completely destroyed by fire and rebuilt by Duke Erich II in the style of the early Weser Renaissance.
+The Guelph Castle in Hann.
+Münden was completed in 1501 by Duke Erich I of Lüneburg-Braunschweig as a Gothic building and from then on served as the residence and administrative seat of the Guelphs.
+Duchess Elisabeth of Brunswick-Calenberg-Göttingen spent a large part of her life in the Guelph palace in Münden.
+It was almost completely destroyed by fire in 1560 and rebuilt by Duke Erich II in the early Weser Renaissance style.Today's Welfenschloss is an impressive remnant of the former seat of power, which lost its unique splendor with the death of Erich II and from then on was only an occasional residence of the sovereign.
+In 1849, a fire destroyed the south wing of the castle, which was never rebuilt.

-The Guelph castle in Hann.
-Münden should not be confused with the Guelph castle in Hanover.
-The latter was built later, from 1857 to 1866, by the architect Christian Heinrich Tramm during the reign of the Kingdom of Hanover under George V. After the Kingdom of Hanover was annexed by Prussia and the Guelphs were dethroned, the castle stood empty for years until the then Royal Technical University moved in.
+The Guelph Palace in Hann.
+Münden should not be confused with the Guelph Palace in Hanover.
+The latter was built later, from 1857 to 1866, by the architect Christian Heinrich Tramm during the reign of the Kingdom of Hanover under George V. After the Kingdom of Hanover was annexed by Prussia and the Guelphs were dethroned, the palace stood empty for years until the then Royal Technical University moved in.
 Today, the former castle is home to the Gottfried Wilhelm Leibniz University of Hanover.
 It is also surrounded by a landscaped park, the Guelph Garden.

 Good to know